ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {: #aggregation-flow-illustration title="Aggregation Flow (batch size=20).
 Multiple aggregation flows can be executed at the same time."}

-[OPEN ISSUE: Should there be an indication of whether a given aggregate request is a continuation of a previous sub-batch?]

 The aggregation flow can be thought of as having three phases for transforming each valid input report share into an output share: